KnockoutCoder/KnockoutCoder/README.md

 </div>

-> _I like when documentation and delivery feel seamless with development._
+> _i like when documentation and delivery feel seamless with development._
-> _I keep my work visible and well-documented so others can build on it easily._
+> _i keep my work visible and well-documented so others can build on it easily._
-> _For me, communication is a kind of infrastructure — it keeps everything running smoothly._
+> _for me, communication is a kind of infrastructure - it keeps everything running smoothly._

 <p>
   <img src="shine.gif" alt="divider line" width="100%">
 </p>

-> _TL;DR: I care about systems that age well - in their design, their data, and in how people work with them every day._
+> _tl;dr: i care about systems that age well - in their design, their data, and in how people work with them every day._

 <p>
   <img src="scribble.gif" alt="divider line" width="50%">